 However, George Sr. did have some attributes that would help him, and his family to quickly settle in.
 He was fluent in seven languages, and was an accomplished pianist, accordionist, arranger and orchestrator.
-These abilities soon found favour with such area musical stalwarts as Bobby Kinsmen, Del Crary, Buzz Buzzell, Paul “Streak” Konkle, Hugo Tapp and others.
+These abilities soon found favour with such area musical stalwarts as Bobby Kinsman, Del Crary, Buzz Buzzell, Paul “Streak” Konkle, Hugo Tapp and others.

 George Novotny Sr. also had another ace up his sleeve.
 He had an innate ability to readily identify, and name any musical note immediately, which is commonly referred to as perfect pitch.

-Bobby Kinsmen was the first to utilize our inductee’s wide-ranging musical talents.
+Bobby Kinsman was the first to utilize our inductee’s wide-ranging musical talents.
 It was not long before George Sr. formed his own orchestra and began performing regularly at the Rock Haven Motor Hotel and, in the summer months at Viamede summer resort.
 CHEX Radio hosted his shows “Musician’s Corner” and “88 Keys,” and CHEX TV programmed a seasonal show “Music By George.”

 The Novotny Orchestra played high school proms and he also presented music clinics on the history of music and piano stylings at Lakefield College School.
 He was also Church Organist, and Choir Director at St. John the Baptist Church.